crossplane/crossplane/docs/concepts/managed-resources.md

 Some infrastructure tools such as Terraform delete and recreate the resource to accommodate those changes but Crossplane does not take that route.
-Unless the managed resource is deleted and its `reclaimPolicy` is `Delete`, its controller never deletes the external resource in the provider.
+Unless the managed resource is deleted and its `deletionPolicy` is `Delete`, its controller never deletes the external resource in the provider.

 > Immutable fields are marked as `immutable` in Crossplane codebase but